Measurement of $CP$ asymmetry in $B_s^0 \to D_s^{\mp} K^{\pm}$ decays: Two-dimensional invariant-mass fit

 \section{Two-dimensional invariant-mass fit}

-The selected $\BsDsK$ candidates are fitted using a two-dimensional unbinned extended maximum-likelihood fit to the $\mBsDsK$ and $\mDs$ distributions, in order to statistically remove background componentsusing the \emph{sPlot} technique~\cite{Pivk:2004ty} in the subsequent decay-time fit.
+The selected $\BsDsK$ candidates are fitted using a two-dimensional unbinned extended maximum-likelihood fit to the $\mBsDsK$ and $\mDs$ distributions, in order to statistically remove background components using the \emph{sPlot} technique in the subsequent decay-time fit.

 The signal and background PDFs for the invariant-mass fit are derived from the simulated samples after being corrected to better reproduce data.
 Specifically, the \BdDPi control mode is used to correct for differences between simulation and data in the distributions of the $\Bs$ and $\Ds$ vertices' uncertainty on the $z$-position and to correct for a shift between data and simulation in the $\mBsDsK$ invariant mass.
 The PID distributions in the simulation are corrected to match those in data using $\Dstarp\to\Dz\pip$ and $\Lz^0\to \proton\pim$ calibration samples.
 More information about this procedure is provided in Ref.~\cite{LHCb-DP-2018-001}.